pars20/tabdil.app/README.md

 ## Customization

 To customize the front end of the project, you can edit the CSS file from the following path:

+`wp-content / plugins / jafar-stopwatch-plugin / css / main.css`

+You can change the language of plugin.
+From the following path, you can define Farsi or English language for the plugin:

+`wp-content / plugins / jafar-stopwatch-plugin / time / inc / head.php`